Gardening Norwood Modern Slavery Statement

 Our organisation recognises that a robust modern slavery policy must be built on clear principles: respect for human dignity, transparency in procurement, and ongoing due diligence.
 Gardening Norwood’s statement on modern slavery sets out how we identify and mitigate risks, how we audit suppliers, and how we enable safe reporting channels for concerns.

-Inspection of supplier documentation for modern slavery risk assessment In developing our slavery and human trafficking statement, we have considered the risk factors relevant to landscaping, horticulture and grounds maintenance services.
+A gardener wearing gloves and using a metal watering can to water a garden bed filled with pink, yellow, and purple flowering plants.
+The plant bed is bordered by lush green foliage and ornamental grasses, with a background of bright, sunlit greenery indicating a healthy, well-maintained outdoor space.
+The scene suggests professional gardening services in Norwood, showcasing the vibrant colors and diverse plantings typical of residential or community gardens in the area, with a focus on outdoor maintenance and horticultural care.
+In developing our slavery and human trafficking statement, we have considered the risk factors relevant to landscaping, horticulture and grounds maintenance services.
 We require contractual commitments from suppliers and use a risk-based approach to focus resources where exposure to modern slavery is highest.

 Zero-Tolerance Policy and Ethical Standards